Correlation effects obtained from optical spectra of Fe-pnictides using an extended Drude-Lorentz model analysis: Introduction

-In this paper, we introduce {\it an extended Drude mode}, which can be defined based on the extended Drude model formalism\cite{puchkov:1996,hwang:2004}.
+In this paper, we introduce a method to explicitly obtain the information on the low-energy correlations in correlated electron systems.
+First, we obtain {\it an extended Drude mode}, which can be defined based on the extended Drude model formalism\cite{puchkov:1996,hwang:2004}.
 This extended Drude mode can be employed to describe correlated charge carriers; therefore, it can be used to explicitly reveal correlation effects from the measured optical spectra of correlated electron systems, including Fe-pnictide systems.
-In this study, we obtain extended Drude modes from input electron–boson spectral densities using an inverse process that has been introduced and used for analyzing measured optical spectra\cite{hwang:2015a,hwang:2016}.
+In this study, the extended Drude modes are obtained from input electron–boson spectral densities using an inverse process that has been previously developed and used for analyzing measured optical spectra\cite{hwang:2015a,hwang:2016}.
 To simulate measured optical conductivity, additional Lorentz modes are added to describe interband transitions generally situated in the high-energy region.
-Using this new approach, we extract the electron–boson spectral density functions of K-doped BaFe$_2$As$_2$ (Ba-122) at various doping levels.
+Using this approach, we extract the electron–boson spectral density functions of K-doped BaFe$_2$As$_2$ (Ba-122) at various doping levels.
 We compare the results obtained using the extended Drude mode with those obtained using the two Drude modes.
 Furthermore, we obtain the doping-dependent mass renormalization factor (or correlation strength) from the extracted electron–boson spectral density function.
 Particularly, we observe a dome-shaped mass renormalization factor as a function of doping.
 This factor is different from that of cuprates, which monotonically increases as the doping decreases.
-We speculate that this difference might be associated with pseudogaps, which may exist in Fe-pnictide superconducting systems\cite{xu:2011,moon:2012}.
+We demonstrate that this difference can be associated with pseudogaps, which exist in Fe-pnictide superconducting systems\cite{xu:2011,moon:2012}.